-Since the mid-1980s, the Rainbow Water District, Springfield Utility Board, and Eugene Water & Electric Board have co-published water quality brochures educating all water customers in the region about what they can do to protect their water quality through cross connection control.
+Since the mid-1980s, the Rainbow Water District, Springfield Utility Board (SUB), and Eugene Water & Electric Board have co-published water quality brochures educating all water customers in the region about what they can do to protect their water quality through cross-connection control.

 The three utilities are continuing this customer communication partnership by co-distributing the Green Grass Gauge to provide customers with a tool to help them use water wisely.

 - Water your lawn at the best times.
 Watering when water demand is high (before work in the morning or in the early evening) can reduce sprinkler system performance due to lower water pressure, resulting in poorly distributed water across your landscape.
 Set your sprinkler times to the “green zones” of best performance times (9 p.m. to 3 a.m.) or good performance times (9 a.m. to 3 p.m.).

 - Check automated sprinkler systems to make sure they’re not overwatering or watering unwanted areas.
 Also, check to make sure the system is not leaking and wasting water.
 If you see soggy areas along buried irrigation lines or near sprinkler heads, you may have a problem.

 - Position your sprinklers to avoid watering sidewalks, driveways, and other paved areas.

 - Set your lawnmower blades one notch higher since longer grass means less evaporation.
 In very dry weather, leave the grass clippings in your yard to retain moisture and protect your grass from the heat.

 - Check for leaks in pipes, hoses, faucets, fixtures, and couplings.
 A faucet leaking one drop of water per second wastes 60 gallons of water per week, or almost 200 gallons in a month.